12 Top Waterholes for Watching Wildlife on Kruger National Park Safaris

 Floodlit Waterholes in Kruger National Park

-A number of campsites in Kruger National Park have floodlit waterholes.
+Some campsites in Kruger National Park have floodlit water holes.
 Bundle up warmly, put some hot chocolate in a flask, and take a seat.
 This is a show like no other you’ve ever experienced as the nocturnal creatures come down to drink (and sometimes hunt) to the soundtrack of the African night under a starry sky.
 Truly magical.

 9. Floodlit waterholes are found at Orpen, Satara, and Talamati, amongst others.